az-zase/DSIC/README.md

 ## article/dsic_test/

-Empirical test of the core model and its reproducibility.
+Empirical test of the model and its reproducibility — now a single unified script and a single write-up covering all three parts.

-- `dsic_test.py` — a single self-contained script.
-It downloads the public Pantheon+SH0ES catalog automatically, has DESI DR2 BAO and the cosmic-chronometer compilation built in (with a self-check against the official tables), and computes χ² with the full covariance for both DSIC and flat ΛCDM at an equal number of free parameters.
+- `dsic_test.py` — one self-contained script (blocks `[0]`–`[11]`).
+It downloads the public Pantheon+SH0ES catalog automatically; has DESI DR2 BAO and the cosmic-chronometer compilation built in (with a self-check against the official tables); carries the Planck 2018 reference data for the μ_d calibration (self-checked); and includes the Gold-2017 fσ₈ compilation for the growth test.
+It computes χ² with the full covariance for both DSIC and flat ΛCDM at an equal number of free parameters.
+Part II (the μ_d threshold) and Part III (structure growth) run in the same pass.
-- `dsic-test-results.md` — the write-up of the results: supernovae (anchored fit, Δχ² = +0.05), STAT-ONLY robustness, the joint SN+BAO fit (Δχ² = −5.0), the BAO `D_M`–`D_H` fit, the honest `Om(z)` outcome (does not resolve the models — the sign of Δχ² depends on the `H₀` normalization), and the falsifiable high-z predictions.
+- `dsic_results.md` — the write-up of the results: supernovae (anchored fit, Δχ² = +0.05), STAT-ONLY robustness, the joint SN+BAO fit (Δχ² = −5.0), the BAO `D_M`–`D_H` fit, the honest `Om(z)` outcome (does not resolve the models — the sign of Δχ² depends on the `H₀` normalization), the falsifiable high-z predictions, the cosmic-time risk zone (z = 5–12), the second-floor μ_d calibration, and the structure-growth survival check (S8 invariant).
-- `dsic_graph.png` — summary figure.
+- `dsic_graph.png` — nine-panel summary figure.

----

-## article/cmb_plugin/dsic-cmb-plugin-azamat-zaseev.md

-An optional extension to the core model.

-This document collects ideas that are **not** derived from the DSIC core equations and are therefore intentionally kept separate.

-It contains two independent phenomenological modules:
-- **Part A:** the detachment parameter μ_d, introduced to extend the model toward the CMB distance while leaving the late-Universe fit unchanged
-- **Part B:** a tentative gravitational space-redistribution module describing local anisotropic redistribution of space

-These extensions are exploratory and are not considered part of the core DSIC model.

----

-## article/cmb_plugin/cmb_plugin_test/

-Separate reproducibility test for the CMB plugin (the detachment parameter μ_d).

-- `dsic_cmb_test.py` — a single self-contained script (no external files; the Planck reference data are built in and self-checked).
-- `dsic-cmb-test-results.md` — the write-up.
-It does **not** prove μ_d; it confirms that the plugin arithmetic is reproducible, that the Planck reference number is correct, that the late Universe (z ≤ z_detach ≈ 4.53) is untouched by the correction, and it states honestly that the parameter has zero degrees of freedom (the amplitude ↔ threshold degeneracy).
-The value `z_detach ≈ 4.53` is a calibration, not a prediction.
-- `dsic_cmb_graph.png` — summary figure.
+> **Note on runtime.** A full run takes roughly 15–25 minutes: the supernova download (~65 MB), the Pantheon+SH0ES fits (a few minutes), and the growth block `[11]` (a grid scan with numerical ODE integration — the longest step).
+A long quiet pause between blocks `[10]` and `[11]` is expected; the script is working, not stuck.

 ---